opengovsg/postmangovsg-guide/api-guide/programmatic-email-api/send-email-api/from-name-and-from-address.md

 ## Sending via Custom Domain

-Users may wish to send emails using a custom `from name` as well as a custom `from address` (i.e. any email address that is not the default `<donotreply@mail.postman.gov.sg>`.
+Users may wish to send emails using a custom from name as well as a custom from address (i.e. any email address that is not the default `<donotreply@mail.postman.gov.sg>`.
 Setting up a custom from address is necessary; for more information, [see here](../custom-from-address.md).

 {% hint style="info" %}
-Create an account on Postman using the email address that you want to send your email from.
+Create an account on Postman using the email address from which you wish to send your email.

 For example, if you want your email to be sent from <mark style="color:red;">`no-reply@agency.gov.sg`</mark>, you should log into Postman using this email address and generate your API keys on the dashboard.
 {% endhint %}